 Plan carefully: In high school, course materials (textbooks and other resources) are often provided to you and you do not have to arrange to obtain them yourself.
 However, in college it is up to you to plan how you will access your course materials.

-The Student Matriculation Packet 2021-22 includes important information to help understand an individual's financial aid calculation and how it works at Vassar.
+Student Financial Service Student Guide 2022-2023 includes important information to help understand an individual's financial aid calculation and how it works at Vassar.

 Note the following regarding course materials:

 "When your financial aid is calculated, we consider not just your tuition, room and board, but also budget for other anticipated costs such as books, supplies, and travel.
 Unfortunately, Vassar is not able to increase your scholarship aid should you find that your actual expenses exceed the budgeted amount.
 Therefore, you must plan accordingly and spend wisely." (p.
 3)